 The subjectivists I speak with seem to treat the topic of morality as though we can have a reasoned discussion in the same way we might about facts of reality.
 I think many times the moral anti-realist doesn’t fully appreciate the problems with this view.
-I explain why I think the subjectivist will have trouble with the very notion of having any sort “good reason” to believe here.
+I explain why I think the subjectivist will have trouble with the very notion of having any sort “good reason” to believe here and here.

 There I argued that there are 3 general types of “good reasons” to believe something.
 First are theoretical reasons, second pragmatic reasons (see this blog for a philosophical explanation of the distinction) and third we would have good reason to believe something if not believing it caused a contradiction in our beliefs.
 In the earlier blog I merely said that it is simply too low a bar to only ask that the views not lead to logical contradiction.
 But I want to discuss the coherency condition more fully here.

 I do concede that the rationalist can at least appeal internal coherency as a way of preferring beliefs.
 Overall, I think this bar is too low but it is especially low when we understand that objective reality itself will not constrain the beliefs we do come up with.
 This blog will explain how the rational quality/virtue of consistency/coherency is trivially easy for the subjectivist.

 Consider the fact that many people thought Hitler had many internal inconsistencies in his thought.
 A subjectivist might say this would prevent them from following his moral scheme.
 But let’s consider one such inconsistency that we often hear and see how that really would not be a problem for the subjectivist.
 Roughly the argument is made that Hitler was inconsistent in saying

 - The proper German must be, blond haired, blue eyed, and have great genes for athleticism.

 - Yet he had none of those traits

 and still he thought

 3.He was a proper German.

 Now if these were the views he held, and for the sake of argument let’s say they were, then I would agree they are inconsistent.